 A person who smokes a pack of cigarettes a day drinks half a cup of tar a year.

-The surface area of human lungs is roughly the size of a tennis court.
+The surface area of human lungs is approximately equal to the area of a tennis court.

 The right lung of a person holds more air than the left.

-An adult human takes approximately 23,000 breaths (and exhalations) per day.
+An adult takes approximately 23,000 breaths (and exhalations) per day.

-Man is the only representative of the animal kingdom capable of drawing straight lines.
+Man is the only representative of the animal world capable of drawing straight lines.

 The surface of the lungs is about 100 square meters.